Willcox-Research-Group/rom-operator-inference-Python3/docs/content/contributing/code_anatomy.md

 This page briefly reviews the package anatomy and gives instructions for new additions.
 The source code is stored in [`src/opinf/`](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3/tree/main/src/opinf) and is divided into the following submodules:
 - `core`: operator and reduced-order model classes.
-- `lstsq`: solvers for the regression problem at the heart of Operator Inference.
+- `lstsq`: solvers for the least-squares regression problem at the heart of Operator Inference.
 - `pre`: pre-processing tools (basis computation, state transformations, etc.).
 - `post`: post-processing tools (mostly error evaluation).
 - `utils`: other routines that don't obviously fit into another submodule.
 These functions are usually not important for casual users, but advanced users and developers may need access to them.